Thai Pork Satays with Thai Peanut Sauce

 This recipe is from Delia's Complete How to Cook.
 Makes 12

 You need to start by making the sauce, half of which is used as a marinade for the pork, the other half as a dipping sauce.

 Start off by placing the lime leaves in a small bowl, cover with boiling water and leave to soak for 5 minutes.
 When the lime leaves have re-hydrated, remove from the water, then roll them up very tightly and shred finely.
 Place the lime leaves in a food processor with the lemon grass.
 Now add the deseeded chilli, garlic, ginger, the lime juice and zest and the fish sauce.
-You can watch how to prepare chillies in our Cookery School Video on the right.
+You can watch how to prepare chillies in our Cookery School Video on this page.

 Next separate the leaves from the coriander stalks, and reserve them until later.
 Pop the stalks into the food processor, then put the lid on, switch on the motor and process until everything is very finely chopped.
 Now add the peanut butter, coconut milk and light brown soft sugar and whiz again until everything is thoroughly blended.
 Then pour half the sauce (about 8 fl oz/225 ml) into a large bowl, which will be for the pork marinade.

 Next add the salted roasted peanuts and the reserved coriander leaves to the remaining sauce in the processor and pulse once again until coarsely chopped.
 (The chopped peanuts add a bit more texture.)
 Now pour the sauce into another bowl, cover and keep stored in the fridge until about 1 hour before you are ready to serve.
 Next, to prepare the kebabs, cut the pork into bite-sized pieces – about ¾ inch (2 cm) cubes (you're aiming for 36 pieces).
 Now add it to the marinade in the bowl, mix well, then cover and leave aside for a minimum of 1 hour.